Colorado Meal and Rest Break Laws: What Every Employee Should Know

 • Short breaks.
 Federal law requires employers to pay for short breaks provided to an employee during the day.
 Breaks lasting from five to 20 minutes are considered part of the workday, for which employees must be paid.

-However, employers do not have to pay for bona fide meal breaks, during which the employee is relieved of all duties for the purpose of eating a meal.
+However, under federal law employers do not have to pay for bona fide meal breaks, during which the employee is relieved of all duties for the purpose of eating a meal.
 An employee need not be allowed to leave the work site during a meal break, as long as the employee doesn't have to do any work.
 Ordinarily, a meal break is "bona fide" if it lasts for at least 30 minutes, although shorter breaks may also qualify, depending on the circumstances.

-Meal Break
+Meal Breaks

-Under Colorado law, certain employers must give employees a 30-minute meal break once the employee has worked five hours.
+Under Colorado law, virtually all employers must give employees a 30-minute meal break once the employee has worked five hours.
 Meal breaks are unpaid, as long as the employee has an uninterrupted, duty-free meal break.
 This means the employee can't be required to do any work or to wait around for work that might pop up.

 If the nature of the job prevents employees from taking a break from all duties, employers may provide an on-duty meal period.
 However, this time must be paid.